Ndovu-Nine/woo-mpesa-gateway/readme.md

 2. In WordPress, go to **Settings > Permalinks**
    - Click "Save Changes" to flush rewrite rules (no need to change settings)

+#### NOTE
+-Since the above does not work, put the file `abz.php` in your root directory so that the call back works without issues

 ## Part 3: Testing Your Setup

 ### Sandbox Testing